-In a world of Twitter, Facebook, web-based fundraising and all the other social media and Internet possibilities, is there still a place for printed marketing materials to support your development program?
+In a world of Twitter, Facebook, web-based fundraising, and all the other social media and Internet possibilities, is there still a place for printed marketing collateral materials to support your development program?

 Some foundations want to receive proposals online only so the mad rush to the post office on the due date for mailing a bound proposal may be a thing of the past (most grant seekers will probably welcome the loss of that late night trip).
 However deadlines on the Internet cannot be fudged, so be sure you have the proposal all written before posting it online, so it can be cut and pasted into the appropriate format.